enkidevs/curriculum/typescript/introduction/tsc-intro/why-typescript.md

 JavaScript is also more lenient than TypeScript and will rarely complain about type errors.

 [2: How JavaScript and TypeScript get features]
 Both TypeScript and JavaScript are built based on a specification of rules called [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

-This allows TypeScript to independently include the latest features as soon as they become part of ECMAScript, not matter if JavaScript began to include them.
+This allows TypeScript to independently include the latest features as soon as they become part of ECMAScript, no matter if JavaScript began to include them.